datastaxdevs/workshop-ecommerce-app/README.md

 The `user_by_email` table is intended to be used as a "manual index" on email address.
 Essentially, it is a lookup table returning the `user_id` associated with an email address.
 This is necessary as `user_email` is nigh-unique (in terms of cardinality of values), and thus a CQL secondary index would perform quite poorly.

+#### Session 4 - Order Processing System data model ####

+The `order_by_id` table holds detail on each order.
+It partitions on `order_id` for optimal data distribution, and clusters on `product_name` and `product_id` for sort order.
+The columns specific to the order itself (and not a product) are `STATIC` so that they are only stored once (with the partition key).

+The `order_by_user` table holds a reference to each order by `user_id`.
+The idea, is that this table is queried by `user_id` and the results are shown on an "order history" page for that user.
+Then, each order can be clicked-on, revealing the detail contained in the `order_by_id` table.  `order_id` is a TimeUUID (version 1 UUID) type, which is converted into a human-readable timestamp in the service layer.

+The `order_status_history` table maintains a history of each status for an order.
+It is meant to be used with queries to the `order_by_id` table, so that a user may see the status progression of their order.

 ### ✅ 3a.
 Open the CqlConsole on Astra

 ```sql